-Pre-Health (Pre-Dental, Medical, Nursing, Pharmacy, Physical therapy, Physician's Assistant and Other Health-Related Professions)
+Pre-Health EDUCATION & ADVISING (Pre-Dental, Medical, Nursing, Pharmacy, Physical Therapy, Physician Assistant, VETERINARY, and Other Health-Related Professions)

-The Pre-Professional/Allied Health Advising provides academic and career advising for students from all majors who are interested in applying to health-related programs (medical, physician assistant, nursing, dental, pharmacy, physical therapy, and others).
-PreProfessional Advising guides students in building an academic and extracurricular plan in preparation for professional school and building the most competitive pre-health applicant possible.
-Pre-health advising begins even before classes start in the freshman year and continues through all undergrad years, and even after graduation.
-PPAH advising provides support through advising and numerous pre-health events that enhance:
+The Office of Pre-Health Education & Advising provides academic and career advising for students from all majors who are interested in pursuing health-related careers (medicine, physician assistant, nursing, dentistry, pharmacy, physical therapy, veterinary medicine, and others).
+Pre-Health Education & Advising guides students in building strong academic and extracurricular preparation for professional school and developing the most competitive pre-health portfolio possible.
+Advising begins even before classes start in the freshman year and continues through all undergrad years, and even after graduation.
+Pre-Health Education & Advising provides support through advising, coordinating clinical, volunteer and research opportunities, and providing numerous workshops and events that enhance:

 - portfolio development (volunteer, clinical and research experiences, and resume building)

-- healthcare education and knowledge (workshops, guest speakers and special events and activities)
+- healthcare education and knowledge (academic courses, workshops, guest speakers and special events and activities)

-- entrance exam preparation (advising for academic content and study skills, and offering practice exams)
+- entrance exam preparation (advising for academic content and study skills, study prep and mock exams and interviews)

-- participation in health-related student clubs and organizations (network with DU peers and learn from off-campus professionals)
+- participation in health-related student organizations (network and learn from DU peers and off-campus professionals)

-Refer to the Pre-Professional/Allied Health Advising Center web site on the Division of Natural Sciences home page for detailed advising information www.du.edu/nsm.
+Refer to the Pre-Health Education & Advising web site on the College of Natural Sciences & Mathematics home page for detailed information https://science.du.edu/pre-health-advising.

 A student preparing for a career in law does not have to take any prescribed pre-legal courses or claim any particular major.
 The DU Sturm College of Law and most other leading law schools require students to earn a four-year baccalaureate degree with superior grades.